pablodecm/phd_thesis/src/104_chapter_4.md

 the prediction function $f$ by means of empirical risk minimisation, as described in [Equation @eq:learning_erm].
-The hold-out or test subset $S_\textrm{test}$ can then be used to obtain an unbiased estimation of the performance of $f$ on unseen observation.
+The hold-out or test subset $S_\textrm{test}$ can then be used to obtain an unbiased estimation of the performance of $f$ on unseen observations.

 For many learning algorithms,
 the learning process, or *training*, is iterative: the function $f$